Rail transport in Afghanistan: Afghanistan–Turkmenistan rail service

 A 10 km line extends from Serhetabat in Turkmenistan to the town of Torghundi in Afghanistan.
 An upgrade of this Soviet-built line dating back to the 1960s, using Russian gauge, began in 2007.
 In April 2016, an agreement was reached for a technical feasibility study for a proposal to extend this line approximately 100 km to the city of Herat, where it could connect to the standard-gauge line to Iran that is being built.
 In accordance with earlier decisions, the line is likely to be standard gauge, with break of gauge at Torghundi.
 In April 2018 it was decided by the Turkmen government to build a railway from Galkynysh Gas Field in the direction of Afghanistan, towards Torghundi.

 Another rail line was opened further east in November 2016, connecting Aqina in Faryab province via Ymamnazar with Atamyrat/Kerki in Turkmenistan.
 Work on a 58 km extension to Andkhoy soon began, which was completed in January 2021.
+The Turkmen section alone is 85 km long.